phonlamaiphoto - stock.adobe.com

 With success there, Peinado said his team is now looking at deploying bots for more complex processes, such as handling tickets for external customers who need support.

 To ensure that its efforts to scale RPA are successful, the company has invested in bot monitoring tools, Peinado said.
 Toptal uses New Relic for application performance monitoring, as well as New Relic's Browser, Insights and Infrastructure tools.
 It also uses an in-house monitoring tool, which was based on the open source monitoring software tool Zabbix but will be migrated to Prometheus.

 The monitoring systems are divided into three modules: data gathering, monitoring and alerting.
-Peinado said the monitoring and alerting modules make use of the company's communication platform so that IT receives alerts in Slack if there are any failures or recoveries in the automation processes.
+Peinado said the monitoring and alerting modules make use of the company's platform so that IT receives alerts in Slack if there are any failures or recoveries in the automation processes.

 Peinado has also formed a team dedicated to finding and analyzing processes that are good candidates for automation.

-Melissa Harris, who, as an IT director, owns automation and workflow management at insurance company Unum, has a different take on scaling the use of RPA bots in the enterprise, in that she believes there's value in sticking with simpler automation tasks.
+Melissa Harris, who, as an IT director, owns automation and workflow management at insurance company Unum, has a different take on scaling the use RPA bots in the enterprise, in that she believes there's value in sticking with simpler automation tasks.

-Harris said her company started using RPA and robotic desktop automation from Pegasystems in early 2016, first deploying the technology in its contact center to quickly surface information for workers.
+Harris said her company started using RPA and robotic desktop automation from Pegasystems in early 2016, deploying the technology in its contact center to quickly surface information for workers.